VictorTaelin/bend_program_search_example/README.md

 ## Note

-Just to be clear, this repo is just benchmarking some very very naive program search algorithms on GPUs for demonstration purposes.
+Just to be clear, this repo is just benchmarking some very very naive program search on GPUs for demonstration purposes.
 The real algorithms we're using are not public yet!